Cyndygrace/Book_Listing_app/readme.md

 the schema will tell express-graphql about our data and how our graph will look (datatypes, properties, relationships)

-Now we need to create a schema that describes how our data should look In our server folder, we create a schema folder and file inside called schema.js
+Now we need to create a schema that describes how our data should look In our server folder, we create a schema folder and file inside called schema.js.
+Here we require the main graphql file. const graphql = require('graphql')